stevesirois/yanc/README.md

 Software part - Clock control and remote app

-- Python server app for clock hardware control (Python)
+- Controler daemon for clock hardware control (Python)
 - REST Server to interact with external world (look mom, no button!)
 - IOS App to "talk" to the clock (Swift)